containerd/containerd/releases/README.md

 3. Push tag and Github release

    1. Push the tag to `git@github.com:containerd/containerd.git`.
-      NOTE: this will kick off CI building of the release binaries.
+      NOTE: this will kick off CI to prepare the Github release and binaries.

-   2. Create the Github release using the `Tag version` which was just pushed.
-Use the first line outputted from the release tool as the `Release title` and the remainder of the output for the description.
-No alteration of the release output should be needed.
-      Ensure `pre-release` is checked if an `-rc`.
-      NOTE: This should be done immediately after pushing the tag, otherwise CI may create the release when the binaries are pushed.

-   3. Check CI has completed and uploaded the binaries.
-Remove any binaries which get uploaded but are not intended as part of the release (e.g. Darwin binaries).
+   2. Verify release job has started in the actions tab and wait for release job to complete successfully.
+If the job fails, attempt to restart it.
+If the job continuously fails, delete the tag from GitHub as soon as possible and fix the issue before restarting the release process.

+   3. Check the Github release, ensure the content matches what is expected and all the release binaries are included.

+4. (major/minor release only) Create `release/x.y` branch from tag and push to `git@github.com:containerd/containerd.git`.

+5. (patch release only) Update RELEASES.md in main branch to refer to the new patch release.

+6. (major/minor release only) Create `cherry-pick/x.y.x` and `cherry-picked/x.y.x` labels

+7. Close any milestones associated with the release.

-4. Update [`config.toml`](https://github.com/containerd/containerd.io/blob/f827d53826a426cb48f24cc08e43cc8722ad6d01/config.toml#L35) with latest release in the [containerd/containerd.io project](https://github.com/containerd/containerd.io); open PR to
+8. Update [`config.toml`](https://github.com/containerd/containerd.io/blob/f827d53826a426cb48f24cc08e43cc8722ad6d01/config.toml#L35) with latest release in the [containerd/containerd.io project](https://github.com/containerd/containerd.io); open PR to
    force website downloads update.

-5. Update Kubernetes test infrastructure to test against any new release branches, see example from https://github.com/kubernetes/test-infra/pull/25476
+9. Update Kubernetes test infrastructure to test against any new release branches, see example from https://github.com/kubernetes/test-infra/pull/25476

-6. Promote on Slack, Twitter, mailing lists, etc
+10. Promote on Slack, Twitter, mailing lists, etc